-By bringing a state claim (instead of a federal civil rights claim) in state court, you can avoid the Prison Litigation Reform Act ("PLRA"), since the PLRA only applies to claims under federal law.297 You can do this by converting your federal civil rights claim into a state tort claim or other state law claim.298 For example, a claim in federal court for "deliberate indifference to serious medical needs" in violation of the Eighth Amendment could instead be brought in state court as a tort action for medical malpractice.
+By bringing a state claim (instead of a federal civil rights claim) in state court, you can avoid the PLRA since the PLRA only applies to claims under federal law.
+You can do this by converting your federal civil rights claim into a state tort claim or other state law claim.
+For example, a claim in federal court for "deliberate indifference to serious medical needs" in violation of the Eighth Amendment could instead be brought in state court as a tort action for medical malpractice.
 Or, if a disciplinary hearing denied you due process, you could file in state court for violation of the state regulations governing prison disciplinary proceedings.

 In addition to avoiding the PLRA, you may have a better chance of winning if you file in state court because of the lower standard that you, as the plaintiff, will have to meet to prove your case.
-For example, a state court may find that you have a valid state medical malpractice tort claim even if you cannot show the prison officials were "deliberately indifferent" as required in a Section 1983 claim.299
+For example, a state court may find that you have a valid state medical malpractice tort claim even if you cannot show the prison officials were "deliberately indifferent" as required in a Section 1983 claim.
+However, it is important to note that many state statutes contain PLRA-like restrictions as well.
+You need to research the law in your own state before deciding to file a claim in state court.

-^{297.} See Kozlowski v.
+&lt;sup>299 See Kozlowski v.
 Coughlin, 2001 U.S. Dist.
-LEXIS 19294, at 10-14 (S.D.N.Y.
+LEXIS 19294, at \10-12 (S.D.N.Y.
 Nov.
 19, 2001) (unpublished) (explaining that Congress intended the PLRA to limit federal control in operation of the prison system, and that federal rights are limited to those created by federal law).
-You may want to avoid the PLRA because it is designed to make it harder for prisoners to take their claim to federal court.
-For example, the PLRA makes prisoners who file in forma pauperis (as a poor person) pay the full \$350 filling fee (as well as an additional \$450 if you wish to appeal the court's decision).
+You may want to avoid the PLRA because it is designed to make it harder for incarcerated people to take their claim to federal court.
+For example, the PLRA makes incarcerated people who file in forma pauperis (as a poor person) pay the full \$350 filling fee (as well as an additional \$450 if you wish to appeal the court's decision).
 It will also give you a "strike" if you have a case dismissed as frivolous, malicious, or failing to state a valid legal claim.
 If you get three strikes, you will no longer be able to file claims in forma pauperis and will have to pay the full amount of court costs and fees.
-For more information on the PLRA, see Chapter 14 of the JLM, "The Prison Litigation Reform Act."
+For more information on the PLRA, see JLM, Chapter 14, "The Prison Litigation Reform Act."

-^{298.} For more information on state tort claims, see Chapter 17 of the JLM, "The State's Duty to Protect You and Your Property: Tort Actions."
+$^{300}$ For more information on state tort claims, see JLM, Chapter 17, "The State's Duty to Protect You and Your Property: Tort Actions."

-299. See Estelle v.
+&lt;sup>301 See Estelle v.
 Gamble, 429 U.S. 97, 104-106, 97 S. Ct.
 285, 291-292, 50 L. Ed.
-2d 251, 260-261 (1976) (concluding that the "deliberate indifference" standard that must be met to prove a Section 1983 claim against a prison official for denial of medical care consists of "unnecessary and wanton infliction of pain" or conduct that is
+2d 251, 260-261 (1976) (holding that the "deliberate indifference" standard that must be met to prove a § 1983 claim against a prison official for denial of medical care consists of "unnecessary and wanton infliction of pain" or conduct that is "repugnant to the conscience of mankind," and not merely the "inadvertent failure to provide adequate medical care" (first quoting Gregg v.
+Georgia, 428 U.S. 153, 173, 96 S. Ct.
+2909, 2925, 49 L. Ed.
+2d 859, 874 (1976); and then quoting Louisiana ex rel.
+Francis v.
+Resweber, 329 U.S. 459, 472, 67 S. Ct.
+374, 380, 91 L. Ed.
+422, 430 (1947))).